 In the past Benitec Limited has generated revenue from its operations through two activities: revenue from customers and revenue from government research and development grants.
-In the fiscal year ended June 30, 2020, the Company generated funds primarily from capital raising activities.
-For the three-month period ended September 30, 2020, the Company received \$55 in revenue relating to licensing fees.
+In the fiscal year ended June 30, 2020 and the six months ended December 31, 2020, the Company generated funds primarily from capital raising activities.
+For the three-month period ended December 31, 2020, the Company received \$1 in revenue relating to licensing fees.
 The Company has not generated any revenues from the sales of products.
 Revenues from licensing fees are included in the revenue from customers line item on our statements of operations and comprehensive income (loss).
-The Research and Development Tax Incentive is recognized as Government research and development grants.
+There were no Research and Development Tax Incentive payments received during this period.